Bitmapped/UmbBackofficeMembershipProvider/README.md

     ```
   - Add a membership provider named `BackofficeMembershipProvider`, like shown in the example code below.
 Be sure the `connectionStringName` matches the LDAP connection string you defined. `attributeMapUsername` specifies the username format - `sAMAccountName` for just the username, or `userPrincipalName` to use username@mydomain.mycompany.com.
 Be sure the usernames you configure in Umbraco use the same format.

+  - If you are upgrading from a pre-7.3.1 version of Umbraco that used an Active Directory provider for backoffice users, you must change `UsersMembershipProvider` to `Umbraco.Web.Security.Providers.UsersMembershipProvider`.
+If you have a new installation, this is the default provider already.

     ```
     <membership defaultProvider="UmbracoMembershipProvider">
       <providers>